Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 • Location-Based.

-Employers can base the minimum wage of remote workers on their company’s location.
-They also tie it up with local inflation.
+Employers can base the minimum wage of remote workers on their company’s location and tie it up with local inflation.
 Others use this as a bargaining chip when employees request salary increases.

 • Same Pay as Office-Based.

-With this pay structure, remote workers enjoy the same salary rate office-based employees receive.
+With this pay structure, remote workers enjoy the same salary rate as office-based employees.
 The salary is not dependent on the individual’s location.

 • Market Value of Employee.